transientskp/TraP_tools/README.md

   different observing frequencies.
 Outputs a 2x2 plot of the variability parameters at each observing frequency.
 * **CatalogueMatching.py** is a jupyter notebook that can associate two catalogues, one from TraP, with  each other.
+* **correctSystematicFluxOffset.py** Sometimes there can be a systematic flux offest between images of the same field.
+This script uses the average flux density of point sources, as calculated using TraP, to correct the flux  density scale in all the images.
 * **FilterVariables.py** and **FilterVariables.ipynb** Are equivalent,
   one is a standalone script and the other is a Jupyter notebook.
 They plot the variability parameters for a specific